-That little incident that puts such a stamp of authenticity on that profound event of the Transfiguration also provides us with a profound model for our own discipleship.
+That down-from-the-mountaintop incident that followed the passing of the torch from Moses and Elijah to Jesus also provides us with a profound model for our own discipleship.
 Many today within the Christian faith want to remain basking in the afterglow of their mountaintop experience of discovering that Jesus is the Son of God.
-Both in worship and in their daily lives they seek to relive over and over again the high point of their initial intimate contact with God, humming to themselves how they and Jesus walked in the garden alone.
-They seek to remain firmly on the brightly-lit mountaintop, listening for a thunderous voice to reassure them of the rightness of their revelation, at the same time unable to hear the cries of the people down in the shadowy valleys crying for comfort, for food, for sustenance, for acceptance, for reassurance, for life.
+Both in worship and in their daily lives they seek to relive over and over again the high point of their initial intimate contact with God, humming to themselves how they and Jesus walked in the garden alone and nobody else could ever share such an experience.
+They seek to remain firmly on the brightly-lit mountaintop, hanging on to a torch, listening for a thunderous voice to reassure them of the rightness of their revelation, while at the same time they are unable to hear the cries of the people down in the shadowy valleys crying for comfort, for food, for sustenance, for acceptance, for reassurance, for life.